-- R37.
-The ROBOT battery must be secured such that it will not dislodge during vigorous ROBOT interaction including if the ROBOT is turned over or placed in any arbitrary orientation. - R38.
-Each electrical terminal on the ROBOT battery, main breaker, and their connections (lugs, stripped wire ends, etc.) to the wire must be fully insulated at all times. - R39.
-Non-electrical sources of energy used by the ROBOT, (i.e., stored at the start of a MATCH), shall come only from the following sources: - compressed air stored in the pneumatic system that has been charged in compliance with R79 and R80, - B. a change in the altitude of the ROBOT center of gravity, - C. storage achieved by deformation of ROBOT parts, - D. closed-loop COTS pneumatic (gas) shocks, and - E. air-filled (pneumatic) wheels. - R40.
-The one (1) ROBOT battery, a single pair of Anderson Power Products (or APP) 2-pole SB type connectors, the one (1) main 120-amp (120A) surface mount circuit breaker (Cooper Bussman P/N: CB185-120, CB185F-120, CB285-120), and the one (1) CTR Electronics Power Distribution Panel (PDP, P/N: am-2856, 217-4244, 14-806880) shall be connected with 6 AWG (7 SWG or 16 mm2) copper wire or larger, with no additional devices or modifications, as shown in Figure 9-9.
+- \Secure the battery.
+The ROBOT battery must be secured such that it will not dislodge during vigorous ROBOT interaction including if the ROBOT is turned over or placed in any arbitrary orientation. - \Insulate battery connections.
+Each electrical terminal on the ROBOT battery, main breaker, and their connections (lugs, stripped wire ends, etc.) to the wire must be fully insulated at all times. - \Limit non-battery energy.
+Non-electrical sources of energy used by the ROBOT (i.e., stored at the start of a MATCH) shall come only from the following sources: - A. compressed air stored in the pneumatic system that has been charged in compliance with R806 and R807. - B. a change in the altitude of the ROBOT center of gravity, - C. storage achieved by deformation of ROBOT parts, - D. closed-loop COTS pneumatic (gas) shocks, or - E. air-filled (pneumatic) wheels. - \Connect main power safely.
+The 1 ROBOT battery, a single pair of Anderson Power Products (or APP) 2-pole SB type connectors, the 1 main 120-amp (120A) surface mount circuit breaker (Cooper Bussman P/N CB185-120, CB185F-120, CB285-120 CB285F-120, CB285120F or Optifuse P/N 153120, 253120), and the 1 power distribution device (CTR Electronics Power Distribution Panel, PDP, P/N am-2856, 217-4244, 14-806880 or REV Robotics Power Distribution Hub, PDH, P/N REV-11-1850) shall be connected with 6 AWG (7 SWG or 16 mm2) copper wire or larger, with no additional devices or modifications (with the exception of monitoring circuitry permitted by R625), as shown in Figure 9-10.

-Figure 9-9 Electrical connection diagram
+Figure 9-10 Electrical connection diagram

 "SB type" refers to SB type only (e.g. SB-50, SB-120, etc.), not SBS or any other part type beginning with SB.
-All batteries supplied by FIRST (such as Spare Parts and international batteries) will have a Red or Pink SB50 connector installed which may not be removed.
+All batteries supplied by FIRST (such as Spare Parts and international batteries) will have a red or pink SB50 connector installed which may not be removed.

-The pink connectors included in the 2020 KOP mate with the Red SB50 connector.
+The pink connectors included in the RAPID REACT KOP mate with the red SB50 connector.

-- R41.
-All circuits, with the exceptions of those listed in R46 and R48, must connect to, and have power sourced solely by, a single protected 12VDC WAGO connector pair (i.e. the Load Terminals, as shown in Figure 9-9) of the one (1) CTR Electronics Power Distribution Panel, not the M6 cap screws. - R42.
-All wiring and electrical devices, including all Control System COMPONENTS, shall be electrically isolated from the ROBOT frame.
+- \1 breaker per circuit.
+All circuits, with the exceptions of those listed in R615 and R617, must connect to, and have power sourced solely by, a single protected 12VDC WAGO connector pair (i.e. the load terminals, as shown in Figure 9-10) of the PDP/PDH, not the M6 cap screws. - \The ROBOT frame is not a wire.
+All wiring and electrical devices shall be electrically isolated from the ROBOT frame.
 The ROBOT frame must not be used to carry electrical current.

-R42 is checked by observing a $>3k\Omega$ resistance between either the (+) or (-) post within the APP connector that is attached to the PDP and any point on the ROBOT.
+Compliance with this rule is checked by observing a $>3k\Omega$ resistance between either the (+) or (-) post within the APP connector that is attached to the PDP/PDH and any point on the ROBOT.